csy99/564Fall/concepts.md

 - Atomicity: ,ultiple actions indivisible, all or nothing
 - Consistency: for every trax, it sees the same database. integrity constraints, keep in valid state.
 - Isolation: concurrency control, illusion of single user access
-- Durability: Can survivce craches.
+- Durability: Can survive craches.
 ### WAL
 record any changes in the persistent database. log first and then modify the database.
 ### 3 Failure